In this post, we will see how to install a MySQL database on a Debian-based distribution like Raspbian on Raspberry Pi.

 sudo apt install mysql-server

 That’s it, we have installed MySQL.
-The installation does not ask for user data or password, being insecure as it is.
+The installation does not ask for user data or password, making it insecure as it is.

-We solve this by finishing the installation with the following script that is included in the installation.
+We fix this by completing the installation with the following script included in the installation.

 sudo mysql_secure_installation

-Which will ask us a series of questions such as the username and password.
+This will ask us a series of questions such as username and password.

-To verify that everything is working correctly, we execute the command
+To verify everything is working correctly, we run the command

 systemctl status mysql.service